Who am I?

 Christoffer Dall, Jeremy Andrus, Alexander Van't Hof, Oren Laadan, and Jason Nieh.
 The Design, Implementation, and Evaluation of Cells: A Virtual Smartphone Architecture.
-ACM Transactions on Computer Systems, 30(3):9:1--9:31, August 2012.
+ACM Transactions on Computer Systems (TOCS), 30(3):9:1--9:31, August 2012.
 (Invited Paper)

 Jeremy Andrus, Christoffer Dall, Alexander Van't Hof, Oren Laadan, and Jason Nieh.
 Cells: A Virtual Mobile Smartphone Architecture.
 Proceedings of the 23rd ACM Symposium on Operating Systems Principles (SOSP 2011), Cascais, Portugal, October 2011.
 (Best Paper Award) (Source Code, Video Demo)

 Cells Project:The Cells technology has been licensed exclusively by Cellrox, a startup built around it.